Simplemux/simplemux/documentation/scenarios.md

 default via 192.168.100.5 dev tun0
 ```

 And now you can use `iptables` in order to mark certain packets as `2` if they have a certain destination IP, or a port number.
-Examles of commands to add iptables entries:
+Examples of commands to add iptables entries:

 - All packets with destination IP address `x.y.z.t`.
 ```
 iptables -t mangle -A PREROUTING -p udp -d x.y.z.t -j MARK --set-mark 2
 ```

-- All packets with destination UDP port 8999:
+- All packets with destination UDP port `8999`:
 ```
 iptables -t mangle -A PREROUTING -p udp --dport 8999 -j MARK --set-mark 2
 ```

-- All packets with destination TCP port 44172:
+- All packets with destination TCP port `44172`:
 ```
 iptables -t mangle -A PREROUTING -p tcp --dport 44172 -j MARK --set-mark 2
 ```